Shipping your car from to or from Hawaii sounds scary and complicated, right? Well it can be if you choose the wrong company to help you with it.

 The car shipment between Hawaii and mainland is estimated to take anywhere from 10 – 21 days.

 What do you need from me?

-- the registration plate and state
+- the registration plate and the state it’s from

 - the color of the vehicle